Yu-Jack/go-concurrency-patterns/08-tee-channel/README.md

 # Tee Channel

 Tee channel is used to spread the message to everywhere.
-For example, you have message called A. You could send A to person1 to do product and person2 to do minus with tee chanel.
+For example, you have message called A. You could send A to person1 to do product and person2 to do minus with tee cahnnel.

 This patterns is same concept with [Linux `tee` command](https://www.runoob.com/linux/linux-comm-tee.html).
 Although linux tee command only send data to two outputs, here I implement to send data to **multiple outputs**.
 Please refer [Tee Channel Example Code](./main.go)。